The Running Man (1987 film): Soundtrack

 The film's soundtrack was composed by Harold Faltermeyer and includes music by Wolfgang Amadeus Mozart, Richard Wagner, Jackie Jackson, Glen Barbee, and John Parr, who performed the main theme of the film, "Restless Heart (Running Away With You)" (written by John Parr and Harold Faltermeyer and produced by Faltermeyer) and played during the final scene and end credits.
 An expanded Deluxe Edition, featuring the full score along with source music and previously unreleased alternate cues, was released in 2020 by Varese Sarabande (who also released the original album in 1987) on both CD and vinyl.

-Being also an opera singer, wrestler and actor Erland van Lidth performs in his role as Dynamo part of the aria "Hai già vinta la causa...
+Being also an opera singer, wrestler, and actor, Erland van Lidth performs in his role as Dynamo part of the aria "Hai già vinta la causa...
 Vedrò mentr'io sospiro" out of Mozart's The Marriage of Figaro.

 Release

-The film's release was postponed from summer 1987 to Thanksgiving 1987 due to the producers' desire for the film to be the only action thriller released during the holiday season.
-The film opened on 1,692 screens in the United States and Canada on November 13, 1987.
+The film's release was postponed from summer 1987 to Thanksgiving 1987 at the producers' request, so it would be the only action thriller released during the holiday season.
+The film opened on 1,692 screens in the USA and Canada on November 13, 1987.
+This was two months after the death of cast member Erland Van Lidth, who played Dynamo.

 Home media

 Artisan Entertainment released the film on DVD in December 1997, and again in 2004.
-The 2004 release includes new special features, audio commentaries and surround sound mix.
+The 2004 release includes new special features, audio commentaries, and surround sound mix.

 On February 9, 2010, Lionsgate released the film on Blu-ray with a 7.1 surround sound mix.
 Olive Films (under licence from Paramount, who owns the film due to having the Taft Pictures library) re-released the film on DVD and Blu-ray, with the original 2-channel surround mix, on February 19, 2013.

-In 2022, for the film’s 35th anniversary, Paramount Home Entertainment released an Ultra HD 4K Blu-ray release of the film on November 8, 2022.
+In 2022, for the film's 35th anniversary, Paramount Home Entertainment released an Ultra HD 4K Blu-ray on November 8, 2022.
 The disc includes HDR-10, Dolby Vision, and a 5.1 surround mix.

-Lawsuit
+Plagiarism lawsuit

 A lawsuit determined the movie was plagiarized from the 1983 French film Le Prix du Danger (The Prize of Danger) directed by Yves Boisset, which was based on Robert Sheckley's 1958 short story "The Prize of Peril", just like the 1970 West German TV movie Das Millionenspiel (The Million Game).
+It took director Boisset eight years to receive the damages to which he was entitled, which he claimed barely covered the costs of bringing the action.